-We sell a number of ornamental "trees for bees", many of which are recommended by the The British Beekeepers' Association because of their value as nectar and/or pollen sources for bees generally (we've also included the spectacular Foxglove Tree, specifically for bumblebees).
+We sell a number of ornamental "trees for bees", many of which are recommended by the The British Beekeepers' Association because of their value as nectar and/or pollen sources for bees generally - not just honeybees (we've also included the spectacular Foxglove Tree, for example, specifically for bumblebees).
 Planting trees for bees is a great way to help pollinators.
 You can get a lot of flowers on a tree!
 Not only are the plants we've selected very striking and sometimes fragrant specimen species, but some of them also have unusual flowering seasons.
 This adds to their visual appeal in the garden and supplements the pollen and nectar available for bees in spring and summer from native trees and flowers.
-The fruit trees we sell are, of course, also great sources of pollen and nectar for bees.
+The fruit trees we sell are, of course, also great sources of pollen and nectar for bees in Spring.

 We have listed our ornamental trees by their Latin names rather than English synonyms.